mdquinlan1/351VirtualMemoryManager/README.txt

+Added Compile.sh and Run.sh bash scripts for easier access.
+Open them with text editor to edit the commands or run them using the following terminal command:

+bash Compile.sh
+or
+bash Run.sh

 if this is your first time here, check the issues tab, it requires your attention asap

 here are a few useful commands im using to compile on the virtual machine